ReneNyffenegger/temp-Parser/readme.txt

     - an abstract syntax tree (AST).

-Powerfullness:
+Powerfullness: {

   SLR(1) < LALR(1) < LR(1)          - But they all use the same production rulesw

+     our conclusion is that
+     even LR(k)—the most general of this family—is, on its own, not sufficiently general to capture the grammars of real industrial languages in a tractable manner.

+}
+{ ETL Family

+   Ear, Tom, Leo

+}
 Chomsky hierarchy {
 ----------------

   grammars
   --------
+  Type-0  | all formal grammars (i. e. the most general class of grammars).
+          | Can be recognized by a Turing machine - aka recursively enumerable or Turing-recognizable
+          |
+  Type-1  | generate context-sensitive languages
+          |
-  Type-0  | all formal grammars.
-Can be recognized by a Turing machine | aka recursively enumerable or Turing-recognizable Type-1  | generate context-sensitive languages Type-2  | generate context-free languages.; Can be recognized by a non-deterministic pushdown automaton.
+  Type-2  | generate context-free languages.; Can be recognized by a non-deterministic pushdown automaton.
-            its subset of deterministic context-free language—are the theoretical basis for the phrase structure of most programming languages, though their syntax also includes context-sensitive name resolution due to declarations and scope.
+          | its subset of deterministic context-free language—are the theoretical basis for the phrase structure of most programming languages,
+          | though their syntax also includes context-sensitive name resolution due to declarations and scope.
-            Often a subset of grammars is used to make parsing easier, such as by an LL parser.
+          | Often a subset of grammars is used to make parsing easier, such as by an LL parser.
+          |
   Type-3  | generate "regular languages"

  Regular languages